 7. Influencer Marketing Has More Power

-Influencer marketing will dominate in 2018.
+Influencer marketing is a popular tactic and a growing trend.
 According to a study by Nielsen, 83% of consumers trust recommendations from their peers over advertising.
 People trust recommendations from individuals over brands.
 Another research on the same topic by NoGre, a graduate education community, says that 88% of consumers trust online recommendations as much as personal ones.

 Lots of brands already use influencers for promoting their services, because influencers influence the decisions of the people who follow them.
 Besides that, they bring a lot of benefits, such as: